Embeddings, immersions and the Bartnik quasi-local mass conjectures

-The space $(M_t, \bar g_t)$ is almost, but not quite, an admissible extension of $(\bar B, F^* (g_{Eucl}))$, for two reasons: first, the mean curvatures of the boundaries do not agree (although they are close, for $t$ small) and more generally do not necessarily satisfy (\ref{bcont_weak}) (i.e., $\bar H_t \leq H_0$); second, the scalar curvature $\bar s_{t}$ is not non-negative (although it is nearly so, for $t$ small.).
+The space $(M_t, \bar g_t)$ is almost, but not quite, an admissible extension of $(\bar B, F^* (g_{Eucl}))$, for two reasons: first, the mean curvatures of the boundaries do not agree (although they are close, for $t$ small) and more generally do not necessarily satisfy (\ref{bcont_weak}) (i.e., $\bar H_t \leq H_0$ may fail to hold at some points); second, the scalar curvature $\bar s_{t}$ is not non-negative (although it is nearly so, for $t$ small.).
 We address these two problems in the next step.

-\paragraph{\emph{Step 3: Conformal deformation to correct scalar curvature and boundary mean curvature.}} Next, we perform a conformal deformation to $(M_{t}, \bar g_t)$.
-For each $t \in (0,t_0)$, consider the linear elliptic problem \be \ee where $\bar L_t := \bar\D_t - {\tfrac{1}{8}}\bar s_t$.
+\paragraph{\emph{Step 3: Conformal deformation to correct scalar curvature and boundary mean curvature.}} Next, we perform a conformal deformation on $(M_{t}, \bar g_t)$.
+For each $t \in (0,t_0)$, consider the linear elliptic problem \be \ee where $\bar L_t := \bar\D_t - {\tfrac{1}{8}}\bar s_t$ and $\bar\D_t$ is the Laplacian for $\bar g_t$.
 Assuming for the moment a smooth, positive solution $v_t$ exists, define the conformal metric

 Then the induced metric on the boundary stays the same: